GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/interconnect/check-interconnect-maintenance.md

 ### Failure Reason

-    The interconnect `{interconnect_name}` with `BGP` down has no planned maintenance.
+    The interconnect `{interconnect_name}` with BGP down status has no planned maintenance.

 ### Failure Remediation

-    Analyze Cloud Router logs to identify the root cause.
-Refer to the Cloud Router log messages documentation for guidance. <https://cloud.google.com/network-connectivity/docs/router/support/troubleshoot-log-messages>
+    Interconnect BGP down can be caused by various reasons.
+Suggested remediation: {remediation}

 ### Success Reason

-    `BGP` down events coincide with planned interconnect maintenance.
+    The interconnects with BGP down status align with the planned interconnect maintenance events.

+### Skipped Reason

+    No interconnects have BGP down status, skip interconnect mainteance check in in region `{region}` in project `{project_id}`.